Elizabeth Warren’s plan to beat the other Democrats, and Trump? Her ground game, according to new campaign memo - The Boston Globe

 “By mid-April, we will have organizers on the ground in the remaining states, completing the full map,” he said.

-The email comes as polling in Iowa and New Hampshire shows a close race between the leading candidates: Warren, Joe Biden, Sanders and Pete Buttigieg, the former mayor of South Bend, Ind., and each campaign is racing to make their closing arguments before voters head to the polls.
+The memo did not directly mention the pitch Warren and some of her surrogates have been making in Iowa — that she is the candidate best positioned to unify the party’s progressive and moderate elements.

-Lau used the strategy memo to offer up a practical rebuttal to the ongoing concerns, voiced by voters and pundits alike, about Warren’s “electability” against Trump, point to the campaign’s muscular organizing plans in an effort to show she is prepared to beat him.
+But it did tie the campaign’s extensive field operations to its plans to secure Democratic victories in the House and the Senate, which would be critical for Warren to enact her sweeping legislative agenda if elected president.
+That could also assure moderate Democrats that the liberal Massachusetts senator is committed to helping the entire party.

-The memo did not, however, mention the pitch Warren and some of her surrogates have been making in Iowa — that she is the candidate best positioned to unify the party’s progressive and moderate elements.
+“When Elizabeth Warren is the Democratic nominee and the leader of our party, every person who shares our hopes for the future of this country will be asked to invest their time and money in the broader Democratic ticket,” Lau wrote.

 Lau said Warren’s campaign recently received its 3 millionth individual donation — a figure the campaign boasted was the strongest for a “first time” presidential candidate, but one that falls short of the more than 5 million donations Sanders said his campaign had recorded by the end of last year.